Los Rakas: Background

 Both members are of Panamanian descent.
 The duo met in East Oakland, California, at a relative's house when they were teenagers.
 The group began in earnest by producing and releasing mixtapes alongside remixes of other songs.
 They both participated in the Bay Area Video Coalition's after-school youth program for music production called BUMP, the Bay Unity Music Project.
 At BUMP they made and produced their own album Panabay Twist under the BUMP Records label.

 Raka Rich was born in Northern California and moved to Panama City as a child, where he lived until he was 12.
 From childhood, he was drawn to music and seduced by the variations between sound and rhythm.
 Soon, he began writing his own lyrics mixing a variety of different styles.

 Raka Dun is one of ten children and was raised in the barrio of Nuevo Veranillo, Panama.
-Raka Dun began entertaining at the age of 10, touring his home country with a traditional folkloric dance group.
+Raka Dun began entertaining at the age of ten, touring his home country with a traditional folkloric dance group.

 Both members of the duo are proud of their Californian and Panamanian upbringing.

 Los Rakas derive their name from the Panamanian word "Rakataka," a colloquial term for someone from the ghetto, or an impoverished neighborhood.
 Part of the group's philosophy is to uplift and represent those from difficult backgrounds.
 Therefore, in regards to the name Raka Dun has explained “we decided to call ourselves Los Rakas is to show the world that not everything that comes from the ghetto is negative.”

-When they were at the age of 1 year old and 5 year old, both of their dads died.
-When Raka Rich was 6 years old, his mom died, making him into an orphan.
+When they were at the age of one year old and five years old, both of their dads died.
+When Raka Rich was six years old, his mom died, making him into an orphan.
 When Raka Dun was 19 years old, his mom died, making him into an orphan.
 Together, they then decided to meet up to talk about each others parents, sparking an interest in one another.
-When they accidentally figured out they were related, they decided to talk about their family again, but waited nearly 4 years to do so.
+When they accidentally figured out they were related, they decided to talk about their family again, but waited nearly four years to do so.